-This key protects the TDE table keys and tablespace encryption keys.
-By default, the TDE master encryption key is a key that Transparent Data Encryption (TDE) generates.
-You can find if a keystore has no master key set or an unknown master key by querying the STATUS column of the V\$ENCRYPTION WALLET view.
+The TDE master encryption key protects the TDE table keys and tablespace encryption keys.
+By default, the TDE master encryption key is a key that TDE generates.
+You can find if a keystore has no TDE master encryption key set or an unknown TDE master encryption key by querying the STATUS column of the V\$ENCRYPTION WALLET view.